 - AGI personal airport pickup (approx. 2 ½ hours), or

-- Rental car (approx. 3 hours counting picking up the car).
+- Rental car (approx. 3 hours not counting picking up the car).

 Don’t forget to calculate in time to get through immigration and customs.
 No matter how you travel, it’s an easy, safe journey!

 This is the easiest option.
 Traveling by bus in the Yucatan is extremely efficient, safe and affordable.
 In our part of Mexico we have the 1st class “ADO” bus line which is air-conditioned, comfy and often has a movie on-board, and the 2nd class bus lines (the primary line is “Mayab”) which are similar but usually have more passengers, make more stops and don’t have movies.

 - Option 1 (recommended): Directly from the Cancun airport you can buy a ticket and take the ADO to Playa del Carmen (approx. $14US and about 1 hour).
 Once in the Playa del Carmen bus station, buy your ticket to Felipe Carrillo Puerto (approx $10US and 2½ hours).
 We recommend that you take the first available bus which may be an ADO or Mayab.
 When buying your ticket, be sure you say “CARRILLO PUERTO” as this is how our town is listed in the bus line system.
 Make sure your ticket does NOT say ‘AEROPUERTO’.